 Boys Town in Omaha,

 1941...The US Navy seizes the world's largest and fastest ocean liner, the SS Normandie.

 falling into the hands of the

 2000...General Motors announces that it will stop production of the 103-year-old

 Oldsmobile brand.
 It is the oldest auto brand in the

 Sir Francis Drake

 1577...English seaman Francis Drake sets out from Plymouth,

 England to raid Spanish colonies on the Pacific Coast of America.
 Three

 British explorer to sail around the

-island group that will be known as New Zealand.
+island group that will become known as New Zealand.

 1983...The Detroit Pistons beat the Denver Nuggets 186-184 in

 triple overtime.
 The game is the highest scoring game in the National